SeanKilleen/seankilleen.github.io/_posts/2024-01-26-taking-a-moment-to-celebrate.md

 * Established CI/CD pipeline
 * Established Deployment in SAP BTP CloudFoundry infrastructure
 * Moved our entire infrastructure to Kubernetes via SAP BTP Kyma.
-* Moved infrastructure to being deployed via Terraform
+* Introduced Terraform and iteratively used it to build our infrastructure, including SAP BTP cloud.

 ## Architecture